plone/documentation/docs/backend/content-types/fti.md

 The following FTI properties are used only in Classic UI:

 `add_view_expr`
-:   {term}`TALES` expression returning the URL for the form to add a new item of this content type.
+:   {term}`TALES` expression returning the URL of the form to add a new item of this content type.

 `alias` elements
 :   Controls a mapping from URL to views.